Sofosbuvir and velpatasvir (Oral)

 Pharmacologic Class: Hepatitis C Virus NS5A Inhibitor

-Sofosbuvir and velpatasvir combination is used with or without ribavirin to treat chronic hepatitis C infection in adults (including with or without cirrhosis).
+Sofosbuvir and velpatasvir combination is used with or without ribavirin to treat chronic hepatitis C infection (including with or without cirrhosis).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For sofosbuvir and velpatasvir, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to sofosbuvir and velpatasvir or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of sofosbuvir and velpatasvir combination in children 6 years of age and older or weighing at least 17 kilograms (kg).
 However, safety and efficacy have not been established in children younger than 6 years of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of sofosbuvir and velpatasvir combination in the elderly.
 However, elderly patients are more sensitive to the effects of sofosbuvir and velpatasvir than younger adults.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.